 Image credit: Phat Lon | Instagram

 If you do crave Bunn Mee-style flavours after dark, you can always head to Phat Lon.
-Brought to us by the same crew, this lively little spot is serving up Vietnamese tapas and drinks in a bright and friendly setting.
+Brought to us by the same crew, this lively little spot just a few doors up is serving up Vietnamese plates and creative cocktails in a colourful dining room on Oxford Street.

 Pappagallo